Fast battleship: Post-war designs and service

+The four Iowa-class battleships, owing to their high speed, were the only vessels of the type to see significant combat action after World War II, primarily performing naval gunfire support.
+In this role, they would participate in the Korean War and Vietnam War before being mothballed.
+In the 1980s, as part of the US military buildup under President Ronald Reagan, the four ships were modernized to incorporate unmanned aerial vehicles (UAV) for shell spotting as well as cruise missiles, and in their modernized form, they participated in military action off the coast of Lebanon in 1982 and in the Gulf War.
+With the end of the Cold War and decreasing military budgets, the Iowa-class battleships were finally retired in 1992 and preserved as museum ships.

 Fleets

 The British battleships Vanguard (left) and (right) moored alongside each other.
 These were the last two battleships to be commissioned by the Royal Navy and were among the last battleships to be completed.

 The following classes of warship have been considered to be fast battleships, in accordance with the definition used in this article and/or with contemporary usage.
 The list includes all new construction of the 1930s and 1940s, along with some reconstructions; this reflects the fact that, while not all of these ships were notably fast by contemporary standards of new construction, they were all much faster than the considerable number of capital ships built in the pre-treaty era and still in service at that time.
 All speeds are design speeds, sourced from Conway's; these speeds were often exceeded on trial, though rarely in service.